 Before and after the game: Shop for art, lighting, furniture, and more at the Syracuse Antiques Exchange or for farm-fresh fruits and veggies as well as crafts and artisanal food products at the Central New York Regional Farmers Market.
 For an interactive adventure for the whole family, visit 5 Wits to protect a castle from an escaped dragon or battle an asteroid storm in outer space.

 An Eastern League baseball team playing at NYSEG Stadium, the Binghamton Rumble Ponies (a nod to the Triple Cities’ nickname, “the Carousel Capital of the World”) are the Double-A affiliate of the New York Mets.
-Exciting promotions during the 2018 season include themed fireworks (like Taylor Swift on June 1 and Billy Joel on July 20), “Superhero Sunday” (July 8, featuring characters from Marvel and DC), and “Harry Potter Night” (August 17).
+Exciting promotions during the 2020 season include "Fireworks Friday," a “Halfway to Christmas” game on June 26, and Mutt Mondays, when your pup has free entry through Gate 4, and there’s also $1 hot dogs!

 Before and after the game: Throw back some local brews at Water Street Brewing Co., Galaxy Brewing Company, (or both!), or tour the Phelps Mansion Museum, a beautiful example of the Gilded Era of architecture and design.
-Meet some world-famous giraffes at Animal Adventure Park, this year’s I LOVE NEW YORK Bracket winner.
+Meet some world-famous giraffes or befriend a sloth during the sloth encounter at Animal Adventure Park, opening May 1.

-The Hudson Valley Renegades are the reigning New York–Penn League champions as of the 2017 season.
+The Hudson Valley Renegades are the New York–Penn League three-time champions, reigning in 1999, 2012, and 2017.
 The team, an affiliate of the Tampa Bay Rays, plays home games at Dutchess Stadium in Wappingers Falls, outside of Beacon and across the river from Newburgh.
 A few raccoon mascots (Rookie, Rene, Rascal, and Roofus) are often present at games.

 The Tri-City ValleyCats (or the ‘Cats), an affiliate of the Houston Astros in the New York–Penn League, play at Joseph L. Bruno Stadium in Troy.
 If your kids are excited about costumed characters, there’s no shortage here.
 Depending on the day, you might see mascot cats named Southpaw, Pappy, and Ribbie, Uncle Sam, Spiedie the Chicken, Zoggy the Dinosaur, and Rowdy the River Rat, among others.